x86 architecture documentation¶

 - Reading from virtual memory, when the page tables are stored in ROM, causes the MMU to abort the “page table walking” mechanism when the lower address bits of the virtual address to be translated have a specific pattern.
 Instead of loading the correct physical page, the one containing the page tables in ROM will be loaded and used, which breaks code and data as the page table doesn’t contain the expected data.
 This in turn leads to undefined behaviour whenever the ‘wrong’ address is being read.

-- Disabling paging in compability mode crashes the CPU.
+- Disabling paging in compatibility mode crashes the CPU.

-- Returning from long mode to compability mode crashes the CPU.
+- Returning from long mode to compatibility mode crashes the CPU.

 - Entering long mode crashes on AMD host platforms.